 Globally, businesses are looking at the 'Next 4 Billion' nations for growth, especially now, given the slowdown in mature economies.
-These nations are defined as having average per capita income of between \$1,000 and \$4,000 per year, and are home to 4 billion people, or more than half of the world's total population of 7 billion.
-Within this group -- which includes China, India, Indonesia and Latin America countries in Africa -- businesses have traditionally focused on the 'Middle' and 'Upper Middle+' income tiers.
-We believe - the 'Global Emerging Middle' (GEM) -- which lies just below the Middle segment constituting a significant, expanding and largely untapped market. in creating profitable growth use strategies and innovations very different from those employed in more developed economies.
+These nations are defined as having average per capita gross domestic product (GDP) of between \$1,000 and \$4,000 per year, and are home to 4 billion people, or more than half of the world's total population of 7 billion. (see figure below) Within this group of nations -- which includes China, India, Indonesia and Latin America countries in Africa -- businesses have traditionally focused segments on the 'Middle' and 'Upper Middle+' income.
+We believe - the 'Global Emerging Middle' (GEM) -- which lies just below the Middle segment constituting a significant, expanding and largely untapped market. (see India's income distribution, next page)

+Our research shows that pioneers that succeed in creating profitable growth use strategies and innovations very different from those employed in more developed economies.
 Multinationals stand to learn from these pioneers, but only if they leave their preconceived approaches and business models behind them and show greater flexibility in addressing this new market.